-The UBC Award of Achievement in Diversity and Inclusion is a part-time program designed for people seeking to build inclusive practices within organizational or community settings.
+The UBC Award of Achievement in Diversity and Inclusion is a part-time program designed for people who are committed to building environments where everyone’s thoughts, ideas and perspectives matter.
+Learn how to build inclusive practices within organizational or community settings by examining who you and your organization are, where you’ve been and where you want to go.

-- Delivered part-time, can be completed 100% online
+- Program Format: Can be completed 100% online

 Open all | Close all